Chart Color Schemes

 Westcourt - Bungalow was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Westcourt-Bungalow has a higher cultural diversity than most local areas, with 31.9% of its population born overseas and 25.2% speaking a language other than English at home.
-Christianity is the predominant religion in Westcourt-Bungalow, making up 47.3%.
-Buddhism, however, is more prevalent here than across Queensland as a whole, comprising 3.8% compared to 2.1%.
+Westcourt-Bungalow has a higher cultural diversity than most local areas, with 31.9% of its residents born overseas and 25.2% speaking a language other than English at home.
+Christianity is the predominant religion in Westcourt-Bungalow, accounting for 47.3% of the population.
+Buddhism, however, is more prevalent here compared to the rest of Queensland, making up 3.8% versus 2.1%.

 Frequently Asked Questions - Diversity